FOUR SONGS FOR STEALING PLANETS

 Leaving Earth by Clint Mansell (Four Songs for Stealing Planets)

 I’ve never heard something so sad and full of hope at the same time.
-When I listen to this, I can’t help but slip into that mindset, no matter what I was feeling before.
+When I listen to this, I can’t help but slip into that mindset, no matter what I felt before.
 At the end of this sequence, I sat in front of my computer, completely stunned.
 The game had barely started.

 Lyrics usually don’t matter so much, but these really resonate with me regarding Mason Stark’s path.

 Primavera- Ludovico Einaudi